 Is Male Breast Reduction Right For Me?

 The ideal candidate for male breast reduction surgery is any male who has excessive breast tissue, but is of normal weight.
-A patient is not a candidate if they have any major medical problem prohibiting them from general anesthesia in an outpatient setting or are on any type of blood thinners or anticoagulants.
+A patient is not a candidate if they have any major medical problems prohibiting them from general anesthesia in an outpatient setting, or are on any type of blood thinners or anticoagulants.